usaodatov/swe_4305_HE26228/Screenshots/readme.md

 This folder contains all required screenshots for the **Regent Kids Library Management System**, developed as part of the SWE4305 Object-Oriented Programming coursework.

-The screenshots serve as visual documentation of the system’s implementation, functionality, and user interaction—supporting the report's **evidence-based validation** of Learning Outcomes (LO1–LO4).

 ---